RandulaTharaka/Car-Rental-Management-System/README.md

 Previously the company undertook all the reservations over the phone and recorded details on paper manually.
 Searching for existing clients and retrieving information about upcoming trips were very inefficient.

 - Registering a new customer, a new vehicle, and making a new reservation took too much time from the customer.
-- Filling paper-based forms had no data validation mechanism, which had led to entering inaccurate and duplicated records.
+- Filling paper-based forms had no data validation mechanism, which led to entering inaccurate and duplicated records.
-- Daily available vehicle fleets and drivers were not updated on time, therefore led to conflicts when allocating them to new reservations.
+- Daily available vehicle fleets and drivers were not updated on time, therefore leading to conflicts when allocating them to new reservations.
 - There was no organized and systematic way to view upcoming trips and rentals.
 - Timely tasks such as renewing revenue licenses, vehicle insurances, and driver licenses had been missed and often had been performed after an extended due date.
 - Daily and monthly reports took too much time to generate due to a lack of a systematic approach.